StephNova/webserver/README.md

 - html and css
 - automatically updated image gallery with javascript
 - custom error pages with the adequate error codes
-- routing per specificied location blocks
+- routing per specified location blocks
 - directory listing for directory listing (when no index page is specified in config file and autoindex is on)

 ## Prerequisites